 Watch the recording: https://youtu.be/beb0nsXHr4Y

-Professor of Virology and Director of the Glycobiology Institute, Nicole Zitzmann, talks about how her team are working with other groups across the globe to apply chemical principles and techniques to address the important biological questions around COVID-19, and what they’ve already learnt through the development and testing of existing drugs.
+Professor of Virology and Director of the Glycobiology Institute, Nicole Zitzmann, talks about what her team have already learnt through the development and testing of existing drugs.

 Talk 4: Immunology with Professor Paul Klenerman